-Buying your first home can be an exciting time, especially if you come prepared to the process.
+Buying your first home is an exciting time, especially when you are prepared for the process.

-Based on our Realtors experiences helping first-time buyers successfully purchase their dream homes, we’ve created a guide to get you started on the process.
+Based on our REALTORS® experience helping many buyers successfully purchase their first home, we’ve created a guide to help get you started.

 1. Know what you can afford

-So you've decided to buy your first home.
-For many first-time buyers, this decision comes after considering the advantages of owning versus renting.
+For many first-time homebuyers, the decision to buy comes after considering the advantages of owning versus renting.
 Once you've decided that owning is right for you - the first step is to find out how much you can afford to spend on a home.

-Often first-time buyers are nervous about dealing with mortgage lenders and talking about finances.
-Rest assured, you are not alone.
-Sometimes buyers feel they can't afford to buy until they save 20% down.
-The reality is most buyers today do not put 20% down.
-There are financing programs available that allow 0, 3.5%, or even 5% down.
-We can direct you to a local mortgage lender for a confidential conversation to determine how much you can comfortably afford, and what program is right for you.
+Buyers today are not required to put 20% down.
+There are financing programs available that allow 0%, 3.5%, or even 5% down.
+We can direct you to a local mortgage lender to determine how much you can comfortably afford, and what program is right for you.

-This first step is critical before you start your search and fall in love with a property that you may or may not be able to afford.
-You may even be surprised, and find out that you can afford to spend more on a home than you thought you could.
-Take the time and meet with a local lender now.
+Knowing what budget you are comfortable working with is critical before you start your search and fall in love with a property that you may or may not be able to afford.

 2. Understand the Local Market

-In Vermont real estate, pricing and demand varies from town to town and even within neighborhoods.
-Here are some helpful steps to help you gain that market knowledge:
+Pricing and demand vary from town to town and even within neighborhoods.

-- Educate yourself by looking at recent sales data for the town you are interested in.
+- Educate yourself by looking at recent sales data in the towns that interest you.
 Use our Sold Property Search to see sales in a specific time period, price range, and town.

-- Contact one of our Agents.
-We're here to help and provide even more insights into recent supply-and-demand trends within the neighborhoods you're considering.
+- Contact an Agent to help and provide even more insight into recent supply-and-demand trends within the area you're considering.

 3. Establishing Your Search Criteria

-For instance, you may start your search believing a wood-burning fireplace is essential to your dream home.
-But after seeing a few properties, you may come to the realization that another feature is more important, whether it's a good view or a specific location.
+You may start your search believing a wood-burning fireplace is essential to your dream home.
+But after seeing a few properties, you may come to find it is not so important.

-It's important to establish your list of your needs and wants.
-Be honest with yourself on what is truly a want vs. a need... and you may find your willingness to compromise expands the number of homes you have to choose from.
+Create a list of your needs and wants.
+Differentiate what is truly a want vs. a need - your willingness to compromise may expand the number of homes to choose from.

 - Are you willing to buy a fixer-upper?
-And if so, do you have the know-how and time to do the work yourself?
-If not, consider getting estimates on how much that fixer-upper will cost over the long-term.
+If so, do you have the know-how and time to do the work yourself?
+If not, consider getting estimates on how much that fixer-upper will cost in the long-term.

-- Are you looking forward to mowing the lawn and maintaining the landscaping?
-If not - consider expanding your search to include Condominiums and Townhomes.
+- Do you want to handle landscaping and snow removal yourself?
+If not - consider expanding your search to include a Condo or Townhouse.

-- Do you only want new construction?
+- Interested in new construction?
 Consider opening your criteria to include a broader range of towns.
-A 20 minute addition to your commute, may get you the home of your dreams within a price range you can afford.
+A 20-minute addition to your commute may get you the home of your dreams in a price range you can afford.